cognisant/Docs.DevelopmentProcess/README.md

 Each sprint, two team members are selected to spend a portion of their time working on ‘tech debt’.
 This is time to make technical improvements to our projects which have not been directly requested by the business but are nonetheless valuable.
 Examples of this type of work might include making improvements to our build/deployment infrastructure or updating dependencies to ensure we have the latest security patches.

+#### Time Tracking

+At the end of every sprint, each member of the team records how much time they spent working on projects for different customers in a 'Time Breakdowns' Google sheet.
+The amount of time each team member was absent from work is also recorded on this spreadsheet.
+This data is used to proportionately bill customers for the team's time.

 ## Tools

 ### 1Password